Let’s keep protecting each other

 - When the symptoms started

-You will then be asked to call 119 or visit the NHS website and schedule to have a COVID-19 test.
-Please remain at home until you have received your test results.
+You will then be asked to self-isolate and call 119 or visit the NHS website and schedule to have a COVID-19 test.
+Please remain at home until the end of your self-isolation period.

 What we will do to keep the community safe